Truck Fall Protection Systems

 Rigid Rail Fall Protection SystemsView Rigid Rail Fall Protection Systems

-An effective fall arrest or fall protection system for trucking applications must take into consideration such factors as trailer style, traffic volume in adjacent areas, terminal or loading/unloading area layout, environmental factors such as indoor or outdoor use, and the presence of overhead cranes just to name a few.
+Effective fall protection for truck drivers and other trucking employees must take into consideration factors such as trailer style, traffic volume in adjacent areas, and terminal or loading/unloading area layout.
+Environmental factors such as indoor or outdoor use and the presence of overhead cranes will influence design decisions as well.

-Horizontal lifelines used over trailer beds with unprotected leading edges of four feet or less are often ineffective because impact with the ground will occur before the fall is arrested.
+Horizontal lifelines used over trailer beds with unprotected leading edges of four feet or less are often ineffective because impacts could occur before the fall is arrested.
 As a result, rigid rail or rigid beam fall arrest systems are often specified to minimize deflection.
-When used used in conjunction with a rigid beam system, SRL’s typically arrest falls within a 2ft. drop.
+When used in conjunction with a rigid rail system, self-retracting lifelines can arrest falls within a 2-foot drop.

-For tankers and bulk solid haulers, fixed platforms with fold down gangways allow personnel to safely reach the top and attach to a rigid beam trolley fall arrest system.
+For tankers and bulk solid haulers, fixed platforms with fold-down gangways allow personnel to safely reach the top and attach to a rigid rail trolley fall arrest system.
 Care must be taken to consider the number of users and loads applied to the system to size the foundation correctly.
-Trolley beam systems can be run in parallel to provide ease of access for multiple users, or the fall arrest system can be constructed as a continuous, single beam system.
+Trolley beam systems run in parallel to provide ease of access for multiple users, or the fall arrest system can be constructed as a continuous, single-beam system.

-Our years of experience in the trucking industry will help us implement a turnkey fall protection system that keeps your employees safe and your facility in compliance with all OSHA regulations.
+Diversified Fall Protection has years of experience in the trucking industry and can implement a turnkey fall protection system that keeps workers safe at heights, and your facility in compliance with all OSHA fall protection requirements for trucks.

 Talk to a fall protection specialist